Marrying a Non-Canadian During the Coronavirus Pandemic

 Fiancé visa for my future non-Canadian spouse

 Unfortunately, Canada does not support Fiancé visas.
 Read the following article for more information:

-If you are legally married or if you are common-law partners, then you could request a visa for your spouse or partner.
+If you are legally married or common-law partners, you could request a visa for your spouse or partner.
 While dual intent does not prevent the issuance of a visa, read the following article:

 Of course, your spouse or common-law partner could be exempt from a visa to Canada.
 To make sure, read the following article:

-At the time of writing this article, your spouse or common-law partner may travel to Canada.
+When writing this article, your spouse or common-law partner may travel to Canada.
 However, they need to hold a valid visa if they are from a visa-required country.
-They also need to convince a Border Services Officer; they are the spouse or common-law partner of a Canadian citizen or a permanent resident of Canada.
+They also need to convince a Border Services Officer; that they are the spouse or common-law partner of a Canadian citizen or a permanent resident of Canada.

 A quick reminder about the sponsors